-Stop Doing Anything That Allows the Addict to Continue Their Addiction
+Stop Doing Anything that Allows the Addiction to Continue

 Anything you do that helps the addict avoid consequences is considered enabling.
 Are you letting them live with you without paying their way?
 Are you allowing them to disappear for hours or days?
 Are you allowing them to come home while they’re high?
 If so, you’re enabling.
 The safety net you provide allows the addict to continue his addiction without consequence.

-Here’s an example: If your loved one has lost his driver’s license, providing a ride to AA meetings or a job interview is ok.
-Giving him a ride to a party is not ok.
-Researching rehab treatment or AA meetings for him is something he should be doing for himself.
+Here’s an example: If your loved one has lost their driver’s license, providing a ride to AA meetings or a job interview is ok.
+Giving them a ride to a party is not ok.
+Researching rehab treatment or AA meetings for your loved one is something they should be doing for themself.

 Do Not Provide Financial Assistance

 This one seems obvious, but too many loved ones are taken in by pleas for help.
-If you give or loan money to an addict, you might as well give him the drugs.
-Addicts who are consumed by addiction will con, lie, cheat or in some cases, steal, to feed their addiction.
+If you give or loan money to a loved one suffering from addiction, they will spend it on drugs or alcohol.
+Those who are consumed by addiction will con, lie, cheat, or in some cases, steal, to feed their addiction.
 This is the addiction’s power of control over your loved one.
-Addiction is an evil demon inside your loved one’s body, hitching a ride in a human vessel.
-This demon cares about no one but feeding his own addiction.
-Your loved one is trapped inside this addiction who now controls him.
+They are still the same person you love but they are fighting a chronic illness.

 Don’t Engage in Arguments

 You can’t rationalize with an irrational person.
-Arguing with an addict gives the addict the opportunity to fight you on your reaction.
-He will always try to flip the blame back to you.
+Arguing with your loved one gives them the opportunity to fight you on your reaction.
+They will try to flip the blame back to you and claim outrageous things.
 Arguing is useless and accomplishes nothing than furthering the divide between you.